MaiHanNguyen1404/CreativeCoding_Blog/posts/week-5-1.md

    // Getting canvas context
    const ctx = cnv.getContext (`2d`)

-   // Instatiating variable fro the image data let img_data
+   // Instatiating variable for the image data let img_data

     // Define a function to draw an image to the canvas